-Students who subsequently fail to meet the requirements after being placed on a Warning status are issued a Suspension from the DOE and are notified of any pending suspension from the program of study.
+Students who subsequently fail to meet the requirements after being placed on a probationary status will be notified Students who fail to meet the requirements of SAP [fail to meet minimum standards] are issued a suspension from the DOE and are notified of any pending suspension from the program of study.

-Students who are notified of their suspension or academic dismissal may appeal to the Director of Education by filing an appeal request form within 7 calendar days of the receipt of the notice that must documentation of the mitigating circumstances.
+Students who are notified of their suspension may appeal to the Director of Education by filing an appeal request form within 7 calendar days of the receipt of the notice that must documentation of the mitigating circumstances.